hetzneronline/community-content/README.md

 ## Requesting Content

-If you can not find what you are looking for or need help with a specific Tutorial feel free to join the [Hetzner Forum](https://forum.hetzner.com) in order to ask other developers, operators, and the Hetzner Online Team.
+If you cannot find what you are looking for or need help with a specific Tutorial feel free to join the [Hetzner Forum](https://forum.hetzner.com) in order to ask other developers, operators, and the Hetzner Online Team.
 You may also open a new [issue](https://github.com/hetzneronline/community-content/issues) here in order start a discussion.